mysto/clang-fpe/README.md

 ```
 ## Example Usage

-This implementation is based on openssl's BIGNUM and AES, so you need to install openssl first.
+This implementation is based on OpenSSL's BIGNUM and AES, so you need to install OpenSSL first.

 There are several functions for FF1 and FF3 algorithm, respectively.